Ryuko Hira: Early life

-Family background
+Family Background

-Hira's family history can be traced back to the eighteenth century, with the birth of his great-grandfather Seth Jagatrai in Hyderabad, Sindh Province (in what is now West Pakistan).
+His family history can be traced back to the eighteenth century, with the birth of his great-grandfather Seth Jagatrai in Hyderabad, Sindh Province (in what is now West Pakistan).
 The family was also known as the Jagtianis due to having the same filial name.
-The family had a history of procuring jewels and ornaments from Muslim royalty, or Mirs.
+The family had a legacy of procuring jewels and ornaments from Muslim royalty like (Mugals), or Mirs.

-The Jagtianis spread out over four generations and expanded their trading business beyond the Indian subcontinent and into Southeast Asia and Japan.
-The Anglo-Japanese Alliance, between 1902 and 1922, allowed 50 Indian companies to set up their operations in Japan.
-Hira's uncle, Shri Pitamberdas Merghraj, first partnered with the firm of Dalamals in Yokohama during this period.
-He then began independently exporting silk from Yokohama to British India in 1918.
-The business flourished and he was joined by other family members.
-Later, due to the Great Kanto Earthquake in 1923, the business had to be shifted to Kobe.A new focus became buying cultivated corals, cultivated in Shikoku and processed in Kobe for export back to India.
-However, the damage from the same Great Kanto Earthquake caused severe setbacks.
-The coral cultivation industry stopped during the Korean War due to the danger of sea mines.
+The Jagtianis spread over four generations and expanded their trading business beyond the Indian subcontinent, into Southeast Asia and Japan.
+The Anglo-Japanese Alliance between 1902 and 1922 allowed 50 Indian companies to set up operations in Japan.
+Hira's uncle, Pitamberdas Merghraj, first partnered with the firm of Dalamals in Yokohama during this period.
+Merghraj then began independently exporting silk from Yokohama to British India in 1918.
+He was successful in this endeavour, and so was joined by other family members.
+Due to the Great Kanto Earthquake in 1923, his business was moved to Kobe.
+In Kobe, his new focus became buying cultivated corals which he would export to India.

-The post-World War II period saw rapid industrialisation and modernisation in Japan.
-Hira's two brothers, Shri Lokram and Shri Chandiram, established offices in Singapore, Thailand, and Hong Kong in 1950 and then started visiting Japan to study its business potential.
-Hira experienced personal loss when his father, Shri Khemchand, his second uncle, Shri Parsram, and his eldest brother, Shri Lokram, died in the same year.
-After the deaths of the three senior family members, Hira was given the responsibility of managing the business in support of his brother Chandiram.

-While in Hong Kong, Hira learned the business under the guidance of Chandiram.
-The business office moved to Tokyo in 1966, and the company became one of the most prominent foreign businesses in Japan.
-The family business was featured in a one-hour special documentary hosted by Japan's National Television, NHK, airing on 2 December 1984.
-After the death of Shri Chandiram in 1986, the family estate was divided and Hira took over the real estate development portion.
+While in Hong Kong, Hira learned about the business under the guidance of Chandiram.
+The business office moved to Tokyo in 1966.
+The family business was featured in a one-hour documentary special hosted by Japan's National Television, NHK, airing on 2 December 1984.
+After the death of Shri Chandiram in 1986, the family estate was divided, and Hira took over the real estate development portion.
 In the same year, Hira founded the Ora Group of Companies.

 Seth Kundamal Chandumal Panjabi in 1890.
 Hira's grandfather was the founder of V. Kundamal Chandumal Jewellers.

 Seth Khemnchand Kundamal Panjabi in the 1960s.
 Hira's father.

 Seth Parsram Viroomal Panjabi in the 1940s.
 Hira's uncle.

 Hira with his brothers (from the left): Rajesh, Chandiram, Hiro, Kamlesh (Ryuko), and Premji.